-Net cash used in operating activities in 2021 was RMB175.9 million (US\$27.6 million), as compared to a net loss of RMB107.7 million (US\$16.9 million) in the same period.
-The difference was primarily due to a decrease in accounts receivables of RMB545.7 million (US\$85.6 million), a decrease in insurance premium payables of RMB63.2 million (US\$9.9 million) and a decrease in prepaid expense and other receivables of RMB40.0 million (US\$6.3 million), partially offset by an increase in accounts payable of RMB452.6 million (US\$71.0 million), an increase in other payables and accrued expenses of RMB29.9 million (US\$4.7 million) and an increase in payroll and welfare payable RMB25.6 million (US\$4.0 million).
+Net cash used in operating activities in 2021 was RMB175.9 million, as compared to a net loss of RMB107.7 million in the same period.
+The difference was primarily due to a decrease in accounts receivable of RMB545.7 million, a decrease in insurance premium payables of RMB63.2 million and a decrease in prepaid expense and other receivables of RMB40.0 million, partially offset by an increase in accounts payable of RMB452.6 million, an increase in other payables and accrued expenses of RMB29.9 million and an increase in payroll and welfare payable RMB25.6 million.

 Net cash provided by operating activities in 2020 was RMB137.7 million, as compared to a net loss of RMB18.3 million in the same period.
-The difference was primarily due to an increase in accounts payable of RMB103.1 million, an increase in insurance premium payables of RMB61.6 million, share-based compensation expense of RMB35.9 million and an increase in payroll and welfare payable of RMB24.1 million, partially offset by an increase in account receivables of RMB52.8 million and an increase in prepaid expense and other receivables of RMB30.8 million.
+The difference was primarily due to an increase in accounts payable of RMB103.1 million, an increase in insurance premium payables of RMB61.6 million, share-based compensation expense of RMB35.9 million and an increase in payroll and welfare payable of RMB24.1 million, partially offset by an increase in accounts receivable of RMB52.8 million and an increase in prepaid expense and other receivables of RMB30.8 million.
 The incurrence of share-based compensation expense was due to the issuance of restricted shares in 2019 to Bodyguard Holding Limited, our ESOP platform.